 Some however use charitable giving to take advantage of the tax breaks available.
 For example, a person leaving 10% or more of their net estate to charity receive a reduction from 40% to a 36% rate of Inheritance Tax (“IHT”).

-In order to establish if an estate will, at the time or executing the Will, benefit from the reduction the lawyer drafting the Will needs to be able to establish the Baseline Amount.
-This is effectively the estate less the nil rate band available, exemptions to IHT and any reliefs, less charitable relief, applicable.
-It is therefore essential that the person drafting the Will has knowledge of the application not only of the law when drafting but also how it is then applied when the Will is required, i.e. after the testator has died.
+In order to establish if an estate will, at the time of executing the Will, benefit from the reduction the lawyer drafting the Will needs to be able to establish the Baseline Amount.
+This is effectively the value of the estate less the nil rate band available, exemptions to IHT and any reliefs, less charitable relief, applicable.
+It is therefore essential that the person drafting the Will has knowledge of the application not only of the law when drafting the Will but also how it is then applied when carrying out the terms of the Will, i.e. after the testator has died.

-If you wish to discussed estate planning, in life gifting, trusts or the estate of a deceased testator where inheritance tax is an issue, please contact me.
+If you wish to discussed estate planning, in life gifting, trusts or the estate of a deceased testator where inheritance tax is an issue, please contact us.

 Image by Lucas Hayas under a creative commons licence.